Dudleya brevifolia: Distribution and habitat

 The plant is endemic to coastal sage scrub habitats in southern California, found only in an extremely limited range within southwestern San Diego County.
-It is found at Torrey Pines State Reserve in the La Jolla neighborhood of the City of San Diego, and several sites in Del Mar, both coastal communities within the county.
+It is found at Torrey Pines State Natural Reserve in the La Jolla neighborhood of the City of San Diego, and several sites in Del Mar, both coastal communities within the county.

 It is only found on bare surface hardpans of Torrey sandstone with minimal topsoil, from 30–250 m in elevation.
 Small marble-sized, ironstone concretions are present at all sites and are likely an edaphic requirement.

 Ira L. Wiggins reported this species in his Flora of Baja California to be growing on sandstone bluffs and stony habitats along the coast of northwestern Baja California, but no specimens have been found to corroborate this claim.

 Ecology

 Phenology

 As this plant is a geophyte, occupying a habitat consisting mostly of hardpan substrata, it has an unusual growth habit in which once the tuberous, underground stems hit the hardpan, they will then spread out horizontally along the surface of the impenetrable substrate.
-In areas with the most shallow soil that is capable of growth, this plant tends to have incredibly irregular stems.
+In areas with the most shallow soil that is still conducive to growth, this plant tends to have incredibly irregular stems.

 Annual growth begins after the first autumn rains, but this can be disturbed by any mid-winter drought conditions.
-If the plants are disturbed by any winter droughts, they will return back to dormancy and wait until the next suitable growing season.
+If the plants are disturbed by any winter droughts, they will return to dormancy and wait until the next suitable growing season.
 This is most common in smaller plants, whilst larger plants will usually retain their leaves even through mid-winter droughts.
 This response may be mistaken for the death of plants, which are in fact dormant underground.

 Timing of rains may be more important than the quantity.
 Years with consistent and evenly spaced autumn-winter rains correlate with the most flowering individuals.
 Likewise, lack of precipitation in the middle of winter is associated with less plants flowering.
 In any given year, 10% to 30% of individuals will flower.
 This means that population estimates made from flowering plants may significantly undercount the number of individuals.